umfieldrobotics/OceanSim/docs/subsections/installation.md

 ## Installation
 For Isaac Sim 5.0, we build from their [source code](https://github.com/isaac-sim/IsaacSim).

-For Isaac Sim 4.5, we follow the official [workstation installation guide](https://docs.isaacsim.omniverse.nvidia.com/latest/installation/install_workstation.html).

 Clone this repository to your local machine.
 We recommend cloning the repository to the Isaac Sim workspace directory.
 ```bash
 cd /path/to/isaacsim/extsUser
 git clone https://github.com/umfieldrobotics/OceanSim.git
 ```
-Note: '/extsUser' folder is guaranteed that the extension is discoverable in the extension browser of Isaac Sim.
+`/extsUser` folder is guaranteed that the extension is discoverable in the extension browser of Isaac Sim.

 Download `OceanSim_assets` from [Google Drive](https://drive.google.com/drive/folders/1qg4-Y_GMiybnLc1BFjx0DsWfR0AgeZzA?usp=sharing) which contains USD assets of robot and environment.